CSCfi/csc-user-guide/docs/apps/lammps.md

 ## References

-The following JCP paper is the canoncial reference to use for citing LAMMPS.
+The following JCP paper is the canonical reference to use for citing LAMMPS.
 It describes the parallel spatial-decomposition, neighbor-finding, and communcation algorithms used in the code.
 Please also give the URL of the LAMMPS website in your paper, namely http://lammps.sandia.gov.